Kōtama Okada: Biography

-Yoshikazu Okada was born into a wealthy family as the son of Inasaburo, a major general in the Imperial Japanese Army.
+Yoshikazu Okada was born on February 27, 1901 in the Aoyama area of Tokyo's Minato Ward.
+He was born into a wealthy family as the son of Inasaburo, a major general in the Imperial Japanese Army.
 Okada, who studied with Prince Chichibu (Yasuhito) and others who came from prominent Japanese families, graduated from the Japanese Army Officer Training School in 1922 and was commissioned a lieutenant in the Japanese Imperial Guard.
 After serving in military campaigns in China and Indochina, Okada retired from the army in 1941 due to a back injury with the rank of lieutenant colonel.